 Nvidia’s G-Sync synchronizes your monitor’s refresh rates to match the graphics card.
 However, on modern computers with powerful graphics cards and gaming monitors with higher refresh rates, this setting is almost obsolete.
 It can actually lower your gaming performance.

 If you are playing on a budget or mid-range computer that is several years old, you can try out G-Sync by ticking the box next to Enable.
-However, if your PC is somewhat new, you should keep G-Sync off.

 Set up multiple displays